ericnething/opengl-sdl-tutorial/1-SDL-Setup/README.markdown

 SDL.destroyWindow window
 ```

-There is a lot of error-checking and other initialization that it taken care of by the Haskell bindings to SDL 2 that you don't need to worry about.
+There is a lot of error-checking and other initialization that is taken care of by the Haskell bindings to SDL 2 that you don't need to worry about.
 All you need are these three lines in your main do-block.

 Capturing Input
 ---------------